 Scholastic Reading Counts!
 (SRC!) is an independent reading program which combines reading practice and software-based reading assessment.
 Instructionally flexible and professionally written, SRC! is a program proven to develop reading skills, help raise test scores, and motivate students to achieve reading success.

-The STAGS library offers a variety of books and in addition, students are encouraged to utilize both classroom and local public libraries.
+Our library offers a variety of books and in addition, students are encouraged to utilize both classroom and local public libraries.
 To support ongoing learning, instant feedback is provided through the program which allows teachers to closely monitor the reading progress of students.
-STAGS motivates students to participate with enthusiasm.
+We motivate students to participate with enthusiasm.
 Once books are read, students earn reward points based on completing computerized quizzes and their achievements are recognized throughout the year.

 Sports and Activities